joenano/rpscrape/README.md

 ./racecards.py today
 ```

-You can see the outer structure of the json and some of the race information below.
+You can see the structure of the json and some of the race information below.

 ![json1](https://i.postimg.cc/Y2ZNmLh5/json.png)